Brian Potter (musician): Career

 Hailing from Billericay in Essex, England, Potter began his music career in the 1960s in London.
 In 1969, while Dennis Lambert was in London, the two met, with Potter eventually moving to the U.S. to begin their songwriting partnership.
 By 1972, they were both working for ABC Dunhill Records in Los Angeles, California, who had signed the Four Tops, after the group's decision to leave Motown Records.
 Lambert and Potter changed the group's sound to a West Coast R&B style, then wrote and produced the Keeper of the Castle album.
 Their writing credits on the album included the top-ten hits "Keeper of the Castle" and the million-seller, "Ain't No Woman (Like the One I've Got)."
 They continued in the same vein with follow-up albums, Main Street People (1973) and Meeting of the Minds (1974).

 In 1974, Potter and Lambert began working with Glen Campbell at Capitol Records on a concept album based on the idea of an over-the-hill country musician who is uneasy about his previous fame.
-The resulting effort was the number one single, "Rhinestone Cowboy", and they are credited with reviving Campbell's career.
-The record was nominated for the Grammy Award for Record of the Year.
-Potter and Lambert received nominations for Producer of the Year at the 18th annual Grammy Awards.
+The effort resulted in the titular number-one single, "Rhinestone Cowboy", the success of which gave credence to claims that Potter and Lambert revived Campbell's career.
+The single was nominated for the Grammy Award for Record of the Year.
+Potter and Lambert received nominations for Producer of the Year at the 18th Annual Grammy Awards.